ECOWAS: Regional security co-operation

-The ECOWAS nations assigned a non-aggression protocol in 1990 along with two earlier agreements in 1978 and 1981.
+ECOWAS nations signed a non-aggression protocol in 1990 along with two earlier agreements in 1978 and 1981.
 They also signed a Protocol on Mutual Defence Assistance in Freetown, Sierra Leone, on 29 May 1981, that provided for the establishment of an Allied Armed Force of the Community.

 Community Parliament

 The Community Parliament consists of 115 members, distributed based on the population of each member state.
 This body is headed by the Speaker of the Parliament, who is above the Secretary General.

 Expanded ECOWAS Commission

 For the third time since its inception in 1975, ECOWAS is undergoing institutional reforms.
 The first was when it revised its treaty on 24 July 1993; the second was in 2007 when the Secretariat was transformed into a Commission.
-As of July 2013, ECOWAS now has six new departments (Human Resources Management; Education, Science and Culture; Energy and Mines; Telecommunications and IT; Industry and Private Sector Promotion.
-Finance and Administration to Sierra Leone has been decoupled, to give the incoming Ghana Commissioner the new portfolio of Administration and Conferences).
+As of July 2013, ECOWAS now has six new departments (Human Resources Management; Education, Science and Culture; Energy and Mines; Telecommunications and IT; Industry and Private Sector Promotion).
+Finance and Administration to Sierra Leone has been decoupled, to give the incoming Ghana Commissioner the new portfolio of Administration and Conferences.